ansible/ansible/docs/docsite/rst/dev_guide/testing_running_locally.rst

 Setup
 =====

-To run ``ansible-test``, you need to make sure your environment is properly setup.
+Before running ``ansible-test``, set up your environment for :ref:`Testing an Ansible Collection` or :ref:`Testing ansible-core`, depending on which scenario applies to you.

 .. warning::